Kapuni: Geologic history

 During the Lower Cretaceous (~150–100 Ma) Rangitata Orogeny, an accretionary wedge accumulated and was uplifted on the margin of Gondwana in present-day New Zealand.
 The resulting topography was eroded throughout the Cretaceous.
 After the Rangitata Orogeny, seafloor spreading commenced during the Middle Cretaceous.
 This resulted in the formation of the Tasman Sea as New Zealand separated from Australia.
 Normal faults, including the Manaia Fault, formed as the Taranaki Basin developed during seafloor spreading.
 Rifting continued until the Eocene (~56 Ma), when the Taranaki Basin underwent passive subsidence.
 Kapuni collected abundant organic material under coastal plain and fluvio-estuarine environments during much of the Eocene.
 A broad marine transgression occurred in the Late Oligocene to Early Miocene (~28–20 Ma), and mudstones were deposited on top of the Eocene organic-rich shales and sandstones.

 Cretaceous to Paleocene rift-related normal faults were reactivated in the Late Eocene (~40–34 Ma) and experienced substantial basin inversion in the Late Miocene (~12–5 Ma).
 During this time, north-plunging inversion structures, including the Kapuni Anticline, developed along the Manaia Fault and other rift-structures in the Taranaki Basin's Eastern Mobile Belt.
 Further west, in the Taranaki Basin's Western Stable Platform, Cretaceous rift-related faults experienced little strain.
 Cenozoic compression in the Taranaki Basin has generally been attributed to a change in stress regime caused by the development of the Hikurangi Subduction System between the Pacific and Australian Plates off the east coast of New Zealand's North Island.
 Late Eocene compressional structures in the Taranaki Basin correspond with a period of elevated uplift rates along the Alpine Fault on New Zealand's South Island that has also been attributed to the nearby subduction zone.
 Kapuni is located on the Australian Plate, west of the plate boundary zone and above the subducting Pacific Plate.

-Current geothermal gradients in the Taranaki Basin vary from 33–35 °C/km offshore near the Maui Field and in northern portions of the Taranaki Peninsula to 25 °C/km in Kapuni and other southeast portions of the Taranaki Peninsula.
+Current geothermal gradients in the Taranaki Basin vary from 33 to 35 °C/km offshore near the Maui Field and in northern portions of the Taranaki Peninsula to 25 °C/km in Kapuni and other southeast portions of the Taranaki Peninsula.